-We aim to visit five or six schools a year with a concert-workshop lasting around an hour in which the children are introduced to the string orchestra and to music ranging from Bach to Bartok.
+We aim to visit five or six schools a year with a concert-workshop lasting around an hour in which the children are introduced to the string orchestra and to music ranging across all ages.
 They are encouraged to listen actively and to participate in some of the items.
 We frequently have a post-graduate student to play a virtuosic solo – always inspiring for the children.

 - Southmead Primary School SW19 6QT

-See the membership page for the schools we are visiting this season.
+This year, for the first time, we held a workshop to play the compositions of some very talented year 7 students.
+See the membership page for all the schools we are visiting this season.

 See the video of our concert at the Bedford Park Festival in June 2016: http://www.chiswickbuzz.net/music/the-nonesuch-orchestra-play-at-st-michael-all-angels.

 Below are some of the letters and comments we have received.

 I really appreciate the requests for information about our curriculum needs and current school topics – the poems that Dan suggested made an excellent link with our school poetry week that was taking place that week, and the concert helped the children develop their awareness of timbre, as I requested.

 The interactive elements were very engaging and even the teachers said they felt challenged when asked to listen to which instrument was carrying the tune in the double violin concerto.

 The children benefited from a personalised programme that they were really made a part of.
 Thank you Nonesuch!

 Both sessions were fantastically pitched and engaging.
 The children all got so much from the session, but as always to have an opportunity for more pupils to ask questions at the end would have been perfect!
 The conductor’s information and way of addressing the children was brilliant as always and the programme was a delight throughout.